Cambridge-Atom-Scattering-Centre/Multiscat/Multiscat/Docs/DocsReadMe.txt

 		Second edition, 2000

 Gaussian-Legendre Quadrature is fairly well known, Gausian-Lobatto quadrature less so.
 It uses
-	Lobatto polynomials (equivalent to the derivative of Legendre Polynomials) to determine points and weights to use.
+	Lobatto polynomials zero's, which have zeros at the same place as the derivative of Legendre polynomial, to determine points and weights to use.
         <see GaussianQuadrature.pdf, bottom of page 6>(author unkown)

 Lobatto Quadrature needs to find roots of Legendre polynomial's drivative.
 This is done via a